m4ttsch/omscs-notes-notes/secure-computer-systems/03-protecting-tcb.md

 ## x86 Address Translation

-Earlier we gave a formula -

-Physical address = *(SGTBR+STE\*STE Size) + displacement

-This formula seems to be a simplification, and we actually use the formula several times.
-We repeatedly are given an address that contains another address, go to the referenced address and use an offset to find our next value.
-Ultimately we end up at the physical address space.
+The *\*(SGTBR+STE\*STE Size) + displacement* formula seems to be a simplification.
 For a 32 bit architecture we take the logical address (a.k.a. far pointer) and calculate the linear address, which then allows us to calculate the physical address as shown in the diagram below.

 ![](https://assets.omscs.io/secure-computer-systems/images/module3/x86-32.png)

-The diagram for 64 bit architectures has no GDT that maps to a linear adddress.
-The process is very much the same as before though.
+The diagram for 64 bit architectures has no GDT that maps to a linear address, we iteratively apply an offset to a memory location that brings us to the next memory location.
+Ultimately we end up in the physical memory as in 32 bit architectures.

 PML4 stands for "Page map level 4" and CR3 is a register that points to its location.